28 Franchise Questions to Ask Before You Buy

 - What was your first year gross revenue?
 What is it now?
 When did you make a profit?

-- Has turnover and profitability been in line with what the franchisor told you it would be?
+- Have revenue and expenses been in line with what the franchisor told you it would be?

 - How helpful are the other franchisees?